A careful balance of nutrients is the key to hacks, dressage and show horses remaining energised yet sensible when performing.

 Vitamin E as in pure WHITE-E® helps general stamina and muscle strength in all performance horses, whilst the addition of selenium as in WHITE-E® with SELENIUM will support better immune function and fertility in high performance horses.

 Although 2-3 tablespoons of salt will help palatability of the ration, it is not a complete electrolyte replacer in hard working horses that are worked for more than 30 minutes each day.
 Supplementation with a range of essential body salts is required during hot weather, when horses are travelling over long distances, or in "nervy" horses that "compete before their time".
-In cooler weather, or when horses are not sweating heavily, one scoopful of STRESSALYTE® morning and evening will help to meet daily needs.
 During the warmer months, when horses are travelling regularly, horses that sweat up when worked, or those with a "nervous" temperament are recommended one scoopful of HUMIDIMIX® in the morning and evening.

 Electrolytes are best added to the feed, giving half daily dose morning and evening.
 On the morning of long distance travel, on arrival at the competition and after hard workouts on a hot day, offering 60 mL of RECHARGE® concentrate over the tongue by syringe and providing access to cool fresh water will help to maintain hydration.
 Alternatively once a horse gets used to it, 80 mL of RECHARGE in 2 – 3 litres of water may be offered as a drink after hard work.